 Luckily I saved some of my favourite characters from the stories I scrapped and found a new story for them to drive.
 But going forward I’ll be less inclined to panic and delete when I discover someone else has already used my idea.

 How about you?
-Can this course help you?
+Did you find this helpful?
 Are you caught up in the mire of writing a novel?
 Frustrated by the blinking cursor?
-Depressed by your blank pages, soggy plot, or characters who’ve gone on strike?
+Depressed by your blank pages, soggy plot, or characters who've gone on strike?